Granger Causality using Neural Networks: LeKVAR

 \section{LeKVAR}

 This section proposes an extension of the GC VAR model that incorporates the learned kernel into the training process.
-We follow the same notation as introduced in Section~\ref{chap:application}.
-In our new model, the time series at time $t$, ${\bf x}_t$, is assumed to be a linear combination of the past $K$ lags of the series transformed by a shared kernel
+Suppose $X$ $\in$ $R^{T \times D}$ is a $D$ dimensional time series for length $T$.
+We want to predict the future of ${\bf x}_t$ $\in$ $X$ using the information from the past $x_{t-h}$ $\in$ $B^{h}($X$)$ $h$ lags,where $B^{h}$ is the back shift operator.
+In our model, the time series at time $t$, ${\bf x}_t$, is assumed to be a linear combination of the past $H$ lags of the series which is transformed by a shared kernel

-where $\xi(\cdot)$ is the element-wise kernel function $\mathbb{R} \rightarrow \mathbb{R}$ parametrised by a neural network.
-By enforcing kernel function to act independently on each element, we preserve the desired feature of VAR models that time series $j$ does not Granger-cause time series $i$ if and only if for all $k$, $A_{ij}^{(k)} = 0$ (note that in this case $W^{(i,j)}_k$ consists of the elements of $A_{ij}^{(k)}$).
+where $\xi_{\theta}(\cdot)$ is the element-wise kernel function $\mathbb{R} \rightarrow \mathbb{R}$ parameterised by a neural network, with learnable parameters $\theta$.
+We call this as a single head.
+A kernel comprising of multiple heads can also be similarly learned.
+By enforcing kernel function to act independently on each element, we preserve the desired feature of VAR models that time series $j$ does not Granger-cause time series $i$ if and only if for all $h$, $A_{ij}^{(h)} = 0$.
+In case of a NN setting $A_{ij}^{(h)}$ would correspond to the weights for the final layer for node $j$ which is trained together with the $\xi$.
 Incorporating $\xi(\cdot)$ into the training process enables learning kernel instead of manual selection.
 The schematic graph of the LeKVAR model is displayed in Figure~\ref{fig:lekvar}.

-The limitation of the proposed model is its expressibility as we assume that there exists a shared element-wise transformation of the time series that leads to linear dependence between current and lagged values.
-On the other hand, shared kernel functions have access to more data as the same kernel is shared across the all component which allows for a more precise estimate and intuitively better performance when compared to a separate model for each time series component.
+Shared kernel functions have access to more data as the same kernel is shared across all components which allows for a more precise estimate and intuitively better performance when compared to a separate model for each time series component.
+This is computationally less expensive and scales better to higher dimensions when compared with component-wise models, as for a $D$ dimensional time series, instead of learning separate $D$ networks we now learn a single network, and infer GC from the output layer.
+In a NN setting, for a single time series, an analogue to component-wise models can be expressed as $\ref{eq: LeKVar}$ as

+here $f_{w^d}$ $\in$ $R^{H \times D}$ is the output layer transforming linearly the shared non-linear transformation.
+We want to minimize the following reconstruction loss along with regularization to extract GC time series and lags.